Forms on Berkovich spaces based on harmonic tropicalizations: Introduction

 One defines smooth Lagerberg forms on a weighted rational polyhedral complex $(\Pi,m)$ in $\R^n$ by restriction (see~\secref{Lagerberg forms}).
 This is analogous to the definition of differential forms on singular complex analytic spaces.
 In applications, $(\Pi,m)$ will be a tropical variety.
 One has integrals and boundary integrals over $(\Pi,m)$ satisfying the formula of Stokes.

-From now on, we consider a good $d$-dimensional strictly analytic Berkovich space $X$ over a non-trivially valued non-Archimedean field $K$.
+From now on, we consider a good, $d$-dimensional strictly analytic Berkovich space $X$ over a non-trivially valued non-Archimedean field $K$.
+For the basic notions used from non-archimedean geometry, we refer to \S \ref{Non-Archimedean geometry}.
 For a compact analytic subdomain $W$ of $X$, a \emph{smooth tropicalization map} $F\colon W \to \R^n$ is given by $F(x)=(-\log|f_i(x)|)_{i=1,\dots,n}$ for invertible analytic functions $f_i$ on $W$.
 Chambert-Loir and Ducros \cite{CLD} used smooth tropicalization maps to lift smooth Lagerberg forms to $X$.
 In this way, they obtained a bigraded differential sheaf $\cA_{\rm sm}^{\bullet,\bullet}$ of $\R$-algebras on $X$ with alternating product $\wedge$ and with natural differentials $\d'$ and $\d''$ (see~\secref{Smooth forms and currents}).

 This opens the door to the dream mentioned above.
 Many results hold as expected from complex geometry.
 Chambert-Loir and Ducros proved that there are analogues of smooth partitions of unity, of the formula of Stokes and of the Poincar\'e-Lelong formula.
 The $\d''$-operator induces an analogue of the Dolbeault complex and we can introduce the tropical Dolbeault cohomology by